“Anxiety is a feeling of fear, dread, and uneasiness.

 What if I think I have anxiety or an anxiety disorder?

 If you think you have anxiety or an anxiety disorder, it may be in your best interest to choose to talk to your health care provider about this.
-In Managing Anxiety the JH explain:
+In Anxiety Disorders: Diagnosis the (United States) Mayo Clinic explain:

 Health Topics A-Z